-The International Organization for Migration (IOM) has been active in South-Eastern, Eastern Europe and Central Asia (SEEECA) from the early 1990s.
-During that time, many countries in the region were experiencing complex mix of migration and displacement challenges resulting from huge geo-political changes.
+The International Organization for Migration (IOM) has been active in South-Eastern, Eastern Europe and Central Asia (SEEECA) from the early 1990s, when many countries in the region experienced a complex mix of migration and displacement challenges resulting from huge geo-political changes.

-The IOM Regional Office (RO), established in Vienna in 2011, supports further improvement in quality and diversification of programmatic activities at the country level, promotes regional initiatives, and facilitates better support to interstate dialogue and cooperation.
+In addition, the RO supports improvement in quality and diversification of programmatic activities at the country level, promotes regional initiatives, and facilitates better support to interstate dialogue and cooperation.
 RO Vienna is responsible for project review and endorsement, policy development, and for formulating regional migration strategies.
 This is done in partnership with governments, development partners and civil society organizations within the region.
-The Regional Office employs technical experts in project development and thematic fields of migration management, including Migrant Assistance, Labour Migration and Human Development, Immigration and Border Management, Operations and Emergencies, as well as Migration Health.
+It employs technical experts in project development and thematic fields of migration management, including Migrant Assistance, Labour Migration and Human Development, Migration, Environment and Climate Change, Immigration and Border Governance, Emergency and Post Crisis, Migration Health, and it hosts the Europe Displacement Tracking Matrix team.

-It also deals with various cross-cutting issues and provides support in the field of resource management, media and communications.
+It also deals with various cross-cutting issues and provides support in the field of resource management, monitoring, evaluation, media and communications.

 - Our Goals